Ne in Japanese: How to Use The Ultra-flexible Particle ね

-The first sentence is a direct question while the second is not.
-Make sure not to confuse ね and か when speaking.
+The first sentence is a direct question, while the second is not.

-Phrases such as “今日は暑いですね” or “いい天気ですね” (いいてんきですね – Nice weather we’re having) can be thought of as the Japanese equivalent of small talk.
-They are polite ways to start a conversation and are good examples of how ね is most commonly used in daily life.
+Both 今日は暑いですね and いい天気ですね can be thought of as the Japanese equivalent of small talk.
+They’re polite ways to start a conversation and are good examples of how ね is most commonly used in daily life.

-Another way ね is often used in polite or formal settings is a kind of “speech softener.”
-The Japanese often to prefer to avoid direct confrontation and this is reflected in their language as well.
+In Japan, people often to prefer to avoid direct confrontation, which is reflected in their language.
 An ambiguous answer is considered more polite than a direct “No.”

-Why? ちょっと by itself means “a little,” and replying with ちょっと alone would literally mean that they did a little of their homework.
-However, in this case the particle ね has been added at the end, adding a sense of vagueness or softness.
+Replying with ちょっと alone would literally mean that B did a little of their homework.
+However, the particle ね at the end of that statement adds a sense of vagueness or softness.
 This indirectness implies that Person B is answering Person A’s question in the negative.

-When ね is used as a sentence softener, it is most often used at the end of an incomplete or fragmented statement.
+When ね is used as a sentence softener, it’s most often used at the end of an incomplete or fragmented statement.

 ね as a Greeting or Interjection